nuniz/speech-audio-ml-interview/README.md

   and SNR?
 * What are the loss functions typically used for speech enhancement?
 What are the cons of using Mean Squared Error ( MSE)?

+## Speaker Recognition <a name="speaker"></a>
+* What are speaker embeddings, and how do they represent the characteristics of a speaker's voice?
+* How are i-vectors extracted from speech signals, and what features do they capture?
+* What role does the Universal Background Model (UBM) play in generating i-vectors?
+* What are x-vectors, and how do they differ from i-vectors in speaker recognition systems?
+* Outline the architecture of the neural network used to extract x-vectors from speech signals.

 ## Speech Recognition <a name="recognition"></a>